 Current academic regulations permit students to count toward their J.D. degrees up to 12 credit hours of work taken in approved non-law courses, typically at the graduate level, which are relevant to your legal education.
 Sometimes, this work may be done at other universities.
-Interested students should see David Baum, Assistant Dean for Student Affairs, to obtain approval for non-law courses.
+Interested students should contact Dean David Baum for approval for non-law courses.

 Audits of degree progress are available on-line at any time in Wolverine Access.
-Questions concerning matters such as reduced or excessive academic loads, deadlines, disenrollment, examinations, incomplete course work, dual degree programs, transfer credit, and petitions for waiver of a particular regulation should be directed to Dean Baum or Dean Gregory, who also provide official interpretations of the academic regulations and degree requirements.
+Questions concerning matters such as reduced or excessive academic loads, deadlines, disenrollment, examinations, incomplete course work, dual degree programs, transfer credit, and petitions for waiver of a particular regulation should be directed to Dean Baum, who also provides official interpretations of the academic regulations and degree requirements.